-Students engage in a sponsored advocacy research project as a core part of their first COSA course.
-Research continues in the second and third terms, with students conducting primary or secondary research (or both) in support of their culminating project or thesis work.
-For students engaging in primary research, your academic advisor (as well as faculty and other staff) and the structure of the Advocacy Research Program will support you in this process.
-Research will be officially reviewed by the IPSL International Institutional Review Board (IRB), making it eligible for publishing and presentation at professional conferences.
-During the Pre-Departure Residency in Portland, there will be an Advocacy Research Orientation and the IPSL research support person will assist you throughout the program.
+In the COSA and IDS Graduate Programs, students engage in Sponsored Advocacy Research in the first semester abroad as a required component of the program.
+Continuing the research during the second and third terms abroad, students either do primary or secondary research (or both) in support of the Culminating Project or Thesis.
+If one chooses to engage in primary research, the Academic Advisor (as well as faculty and other staff) and the structure of the IPSL Advocacy Research Program provide the requisite support.
+One's research will be officially reviewed by the IPSL International Institutional Review Board (IRB) whose approval makes the research eligible for publishing and presentation at professional conferences.
+During the Pre-Departure Residency in Portland, students receive an Advocacy Research Orientation and the IPSL research support person assists students throughout the program.
+The course content is the same as COSA 500 but has the added research component.
+It is designed to provide a structure for students to engage with an IPSL Sponsored Research Project in partnership with one of IPSL's community partner organizations.
+This IRB approved project is in service to the community partner and addresses an issue of the partner's own design with the guidance of IPSL and the IPSL Ethos IRB that review and provide official approval for IPSL students to conduct the research.
+The students are in turn given a scaffolded program.
 Prerequisite(s): Instructor approval required.
-Note: Additional fee required
+Note: Additional fee required.